IsuruBoyagane15/sinhala-song-lyrics-search-engine/README.md

-# sinhala-song-lyrics-search-engine
+# Sinhala song lyrics search engine

-## Data
+## Lyrics and metadata

-Each song contains the following data fields.
+Following 9 metadata with the song lyrics fo 510 songs are used to create the index in Elasticsearch.

 1. Title
 2. Artist
 3. Genre